Hungarian hip-hop: R&B

 Rhythm and Blues is still in its infancy in Hungary.
 Few blue-eyed soul musicians are trying to phase the genre into the Hungarian market.
 One of them is L.L.
 Junior who has taken his name from LL Cool J one of his childhood idols.
 He is an ex-member of the Fekete Vonat.
 He has been moderately successful making four albums but only managed to sell ten thousand of his third album that was his highest selling achievement.

+Romani hip hop

+Many Hungarian rappers are of Romani (Gypsy) descent.

 Aftermath

 Until 2006 Gangsta Zolee and The Kartel's first disc also received platinum status and due to Hungarian sales awards changes during the years it has become the only recording to reach the 120,000 copies platinum limit in the post-communist music history of Hungary and still remains the highest selling rap and pop CD ever (although bootlegging and high taxes on data medium have a very big and growing effect on the low sales indexes).
 The limit has been gradually lowered right after and was set to 20,000.
 Ten albums and one greatest hits were recorded by the Kartel from which five are gold and two are platinas.
 They also composed the main theme for the 2001 Division I Ice hockey championship in Hungary as well as for boxer Janos "Bonebreaker" Nagy a former IBO world junior-lightweight champion and WBO world junior-lightweight champion title challenger against Jorge Rodrigo Barrios.
 They also remade American songs for example Revolving Door and Check Yo Self.
 Recently one of Zolee's former protégés Ogli G got paroled and formed a new label and released Egyenesen a férfiházból (Eng.: Straight outta the brothel) that is - in its title - a homage to the Kartel's first record.
 He's the first gangsta rapper whose reputation is backed up with a prison sentence.
 Ganxsta Zolee nowadays gets into acting and participating in political late night shows.
 Dopeman has recently played in his own reality show.
 Ogli is looking for an American record deal.